bali-blockchain/MM/img/README.md

 implied
 it's pending Tx confirmation

-to
+mine
-be included Block in their Chains
+New Blocks on their Chains
 ```